ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

 .. code-block:: python

-   from pyedb.configuration import EdbConfigBuilder
+   from pyedb.configuration import CfgData

-   cfg = EdbConfigBuilder()
+   cfg = CfgData()

 Standalone builders are ideal for templates, CI pipelines, or situations where you want to author a configuration before opening any design.